-Vernal pools typically fill with snow melt and rising water tables in the spring and dry completely, or at least partially, by summer's end.
+Vernal pools typically fill with snow melt and rising water tables in the spring and dry completely, or at least partially, by summer's end or at least in drought years..
 This wet-dry cycle limits potential predators of wood frogs and salamanders by eliminating permanent fish populations and limiting the abundance of predatory invertebrates.
 It also prevents pools from filling in with organic matter because any accumulating material is oxidized during the dry period (unlike in peatlands).
-This regular drying may also limit diseases that may harm amphibian populations.
+This regular drying may also limit mortality events from amphibian diseases.